DataDrivenMaryam/LaranaFinance/README.md

 - Combined: **520**
 - Total applications: **540**

-This leaves **20 consumer-loan applications** without a corresponding status in the table.

 **Business Meaning**
 The discrepancy may indicate missing, uncategorised or differently defined application statuses.
 This could affect the interpretation of approval and refusal metrics if the unmatched records are not investigated.

 **Recommendation**
 The data should be investigated to determine whether the 20 applications represent missing status values, additional status categories, duplicate records or a transformation issue.
 The status categories should reconcile to the total application count before the analysis is used for final management decisions.

----

 ## Summary of Key Findings